Locations:

 Tachycardia

-Tachycardia is a heart rate that’s faster than normal, or more than 100 beats per minute at rest.
-It can start in your upper or lower chambers of your heart and can range from mild to life-threatening.
+Tachycardia is an abnormal heart rhythm with a fast heart rate of more than 100 beats per minute at rest.
+It can start in the upper or lower chambers of your heart and can range from mild to life-threatening.
 Treatments include medicines, an ablation procedure and implantable cardioverter defibrillator (ICD) placement.

 Overview